 To change the canvas size, select Tools > Options > Qt Quick > Qt Quick Designer and specify the canvas width and height in the Canvas group.

-If you set the background of the root item of your component transparent, the canvas color can make it difficult to see the component you are working on.
-To make components more visible, you can select the canvas color in the list.
+If you set the background of the root component transparent, the color of the working area can make it difficult to see the component instance you are working on.
+To make component instances more visible, you can select the canvas color in the list.
 By default, the color is transparent.
-Setting the canvas color does not affect the background color of your UI or components in any way.
+Setting the canvas color does not affect the background color of your root component or component instances in any way.

-When you open QML files in the Design mode, the items in the file are drawn in Form Editor.
-When you edit the item properties, the QML file and the contents of the editor might get out of sync.
-For example, when you change the position of an item within a column or a row, the new position might not be displayed correctly in Form Editor.
+When you open a UI file, the component defined in the file and the component instances it contains are drawn in Form Editor.
+When you edit component instance properties in Properties, the code and its representation in Form Editor might get out of sync.
+For example, when you change the position of a component instance within a column or a row, the new position might not be displayed correctly in Form Editor.

 To refresh the contents of Form Editor, press R or select the (Reset View) button.

 The following table summarizes the Navigator and Form Editor context menu items and provides links to more information about them.

 |To Learn About||Go To|